 Fixed Pattern Noise (FPN) – A non-random type of visible and/or measurable image “noise” that results from electrical signal differences, or “offsets,” that are not related to the amount of light striking the imager.
 This is most commonly seen in CMOS imagers where each pixel typically has its own amplifier and, in order to increase readout speed, “strips” of pixels are read out simultaneously through multiple amplifiers.
 The use of many different amplifiers, each with slight variations in electrical characteristics, can result in a “pattern” of slightly lighter and darker areas in the image.
 This is typically perceived as a vertically-oriented pattern that overlays the image.
 Because CCDs shift all pixels one row at a time through the same readout register, they are virtually immune to Fixed Pattern Noise, except in the case of multi-tap output where careful “tap balancing” is required to avoid a similar issue.
 FPN is considered a type of Dark-Signal Non-Uniformity (see DSNU) and can be compensated by measuring and mapping the pattern of amplifier differences and applying an image processing algorithm to adjust for these variances.
 This function is typically built into the camera and is not adjustable by the camera user.

-Flat-field correction – An in-camera technique that corrects for slight pixel-to-pixel sensitivity variations across an image sensor.
+Flat-field Correction – An in-camera technique that corrects for slight pixel-to-pixel sensitivity variations across an image sensor.
 Essentially, this calibration technique makes small adjustments in the gain applied to each pixel such that when the camera is pointed at a smooth, white card which has been evenly lit at less than 100% saturation, all pixels will have the same pixel value (see PRNU).

 Frame Grabber (also sometimes called Acquisition Board) – A board inserted in to a PC for the function of acquiring images from a camera directly into the memory of the PC, where the image processing takes place.
 Certain Frame Grabbers also have on-board processors for doing image processing independently of the host computer.

-Frame rate – The rate at which an area scan camera can capture and read out an image.
+Frame Rate – The rate at which an area scan camera can capture and read out an image.
 This is usually expressed in “frames per second” with the frame rates of typical machine vision cameras ranging from a few frames per second up to more than 200.
 Frame rate can be increased by using binning (though not necessarily), and by using partial scanning or region of interest (ROI) whereby only a portion of the active pixels are read out of the camera during each frame period.

 Gain – An amplification of the signal collected by the pixels in the CCD or CMOS imager.
 Applying gain is like “turning up the brightness knob” on the image.
 However, gain also increases the noise in the image, which may make it unusable for some types of machine vision inspection or measurement tasks.
 In some cases, “negative gain” can be applied to “turn down” the brightness of an image, though usually this is done with the shutter or the lens iris.

-Gamma correction – Adjusts the relationship between the values recorded by each pixel and those that are output in the image for viewing or processing.
+Gamma Correction – Adjusts the relationship between the values recorded by each pixel and those that are output in the image for viewing or processing.
 In a strictly linear relationship (gamma=1.0), a half-filled pixel well is output in 8-bit mode at a pixel value of 127 or 128 (half of the full value of 255).
 But gamma correction uses a nonlinear function to map well values to a different curve of pixel values.
 Sometimes this is done to mimic the responsiveness of a computer monitor or the human eye, which prefers a brighter set of gray tones (gamma = 0.45).
 Other times, it can be done to correct for high or low contrast within the image (see also Look-up Table).

 GenICam - GenICam is a universal configuration interface across a wide range of standard interfaces, such as GigE Vision, Camera Link and IEEE 1394-IIDC, regardless of the camera type and image format.
 It allows the user to easily identify the camera type, the features and functions available in the specific camera and also to see what range of parameters are associated with each function.
 The core of the GenICam standard is the Descriptor File (in XML format) that resides in the camera, which maps the cameras internal registers to a standardized function list.
-GenICam is owned by EMVA (European Machine Vision Association).
+GenICam is owned and licensed by EMVA (European Machine Vision Association).

 Gigabit Ethernet – A computer networking standard for transmitting digital information in packets across a computer network at a speed of 1 billion bits of information per second (1 Gbps).